Today I would like to share with you the recipe of Drømmekage or the "Dream Cake" from Brovst in northern Jutland.

 - Mix the flour together with the baking powder and vanilla and sift it into the sugar with the eggs.
 Also add the melted butter with the buttermilk and then add the 50 grams of coconut flour.
 Mix the dough well so that there are no lumps.

 - Line a baking sheet (about 20 x 25 cm) with baking paper and spread the dough on the baking sheet.

 - Bake the cake for approx. 25 minutes.

 - While the cake is baking, we prepare the topping.
 Add the brown sugar to a small saucepan along with the butter, coconut flour and milk.
 Bring to a boil while stirring and remove from heat.

-- After 25 minutes, we take out thr cake from the oven, we spread the topping on the cake and we put it to bake in the oven for another 10 minutes.
-Be careful not to burn the filling, as it contains sugar (brown sugar)!
+- After 25 minutes, we take out the cake from the oven, we spread the topping on top of the cake and we put it to bake in the oven for another 10 minutes.
+Be careful not to burn the topping too much, as it contains sugar (brown sugar)!

 Ready!
 I hope you enjoy it!